PlatformStories/boat-detector/README.md

 + If a water mask is not provided, it computes one from the multispectral image using the normalized difference water index.
 + Computes a dissimilarity map between adjacent pixels of the multispectral image in order to highlight material differences.
 + Masks the dissimilarity map with the water mask then detects elongated features in the masked dissimilarity map using max-tree filtering to produce a set of candidate bounding boxes.
-+ Chips out the candidates from the pan-sharpened image and feeds them to a Keras model which classifies each candidate as 'Boat', 'Groups of boats' and 'Other'.
++ Chips out the candidates from the pan-sharpened image and feeds them to a Keras model which classifies each candidate as 'Boat' and 'Other'.

-With regards to the training of the neural network, the training set is created by generating candidates from different locations using the procedure described previously and manually labeling each candidate as 'Boat', 'Group of boats' and 'Other'.
-For a candidate to be labeled as 'Boat' or 'Group of boats', the boat or group of boats in the candidate box must have a bounding box which covers (roughly) at least 30% of the area.
+With regards to the training of the neural network, the training set is created by generating candidate boxes from different locations using the procedure described previously and manually labeling each candidate as 'Boat' and 'Other'.
+A candidate is labeled as 'Boat' if there is part of a boat or one or more boats which occupy a portion of the box.

 ## Inputs